LunarG/VulkanSamples/README.md

+NOTE: Recent changes have been made regarding the loading of the shared layer utilities library on Windows.
+      Please see [BUILD.md](BUILD.md) for details.

 # Vulkan Ecosystem Components

 This project provides Khronos official ICD loader and validation layers for Vulkan developers on Windows and Linux.